adamdiy/learn-go/README.md

 # Golang learning examples

-All the bits and bytes I'm using to learn Golang.
+All the bits and bytes of Golang.